 Our ADHD Diagnostic Evaluation is used to determine if you or a loved one has ADHD or not and if there are other mental health issues that might be acting like ADHD, like depression, anxiety, or traumatic stress symptoms.

-This report is usually between 2 and 5 pages long and has a number of sections.
-This report usually takes around a week to complete but may take up to two if it is particularly complex.
+This report is usually between 8 and 12 pages long and has a number of sections.
+This report usually takes around two weeks to complete but may take up to two if it is particularly complex.
 Other centers take up to a eight weeks to get you a short report.